Defensive lines of the 1st and 2nd World War in Europe

 The national defense lines built across Europe until 1945 were expanded after the end of the Second World War in the time of the escalation of the Cold War as a joint task by the merged states of the Western-democratic and the Eastern-hierarchical world.

-Together with the command and defence bunkers built in the hinterland, this ensured peace in the northern hemisphere for the next 50 years or so.
-The "Iron Curtain" stretched from north to south across Europe and marked the demarcation line between the Western powers and the Eastern Bloc.
+Together with the command and defence bunkers and nuclear arsenals built in the hinterland, this ensured peace in the northern hemisphere for the next 50 years or so.
+The „Iron Curtain“ stretched from north to south across Europe and marked the demarcation line between the Western powers and the Eastern Bloc.